How to Build a Cybersecurity Incident Response Plan

 Step 5: Define Notification and Communication Procedures

-• DPDP Act breach notification
+• DPDP Act breach notification procedure

-• Client and partner communication
+• Client and partner notification procedures

-• Internal executive communication
+• Internal executive and Board communication procedures

-• Media and PR procedures
+• Media and public relations procedures for significant incidents

 Step 6: Establish Evidence Preservation Procedures